Why Student Artifacts of Excellence are More Important Than Ever

 Develop Transferable Skills

 Empowering students with artifacts of excellence can profoundly impact their academic, personal, and professional lives.
-The experiences of GOA students highlight the importance of artifacts of excellence:
+As Ron Berger reminds us, when students see they are capable of excellence, their notion of what’s possible changes.

 For more, see: